 Paracelsus also suffered a blow to his reputation as a doctor and great healer, when a prominent patient the noted humanist publisher Johann Froben, suffering from an infection in his right leg, died despite all his efforts.
 As a result of this he was ostracised by the medical establishment.
-When later he quarrelled with a magistrate during a court settlement case, he had sued a prominent churchman for none payment of his medical fee, the court ruled that his fee had been too high and that he Paracelsus should be imprisoned, thus prompting his hurried departure from Basle.
+When later he quarreled with a magistrate during a court settlement case, he had sued a prominent churchman for none payment of his medical fee, the court ruled that his fee had been too high and that he Paracelsus should be imprisoned, thus prompting his hurried departure from Basle.

 After leaving Basle, Paracelsus moved to Colmar a town in northeast France, the first of many moves throughout the last decade of his life.
 As he wandered around Europe he continued to practice medicine and doctor the sick alone the way, but never stayed long in any one place.
-Penniless most of the time, his nomadic travels led him through many of Europe’s leading centres of learning, were he began revising old manuscripts and writing new ones.
+Penniless most of the time, his nomadic travels led him through many of Europe’s leading centers of learning, were he began revising old manuscripts and writing new ones.
 Among his own works are: Vom Holz Guaico (1529), Vonn dem Bad Pfeffers in Oberschwytz gelegen (1535), Prognostications (1536).
 His best known work Die grosse Wundartzney (The Great Surgery Book) also published in 1536, went some way to repairing his damaged reputation.

 In 1541 Prince Palatine, the Arch-Bishop Duke Ernst of Bavaria, a great lover of the secret art of alchemy, invited Paracelsus to visit him in Salzburg, where soon after he died from natural causes on the 23rd of September 1541.
 Some believe he was poisoned or killed by assassins hired by the disgruntled medical establishment fearing he was about to make a come back to popularity, but this has never been proven.
 As he requested in his last will and testament, a requiem Mass was perform at his funeral and he was buried in the cemetery of St. Sebastian.